carlll2b2t/Altair-Core/README.md

 ### Planned Features:

 * General modules found in other clients
-* A not horrible looking ClickGUI, inspired by IrisShaders
+* A clean and customizable ClickGUI, inspired by IrisShaders' settings.
-* Ability to hide modules from clickgui.
-* Customizable UI
 * Good performance
 * No bloat (useless alt managers, confusing implimentations/imports)
 * Easily readable source code and project design.